cindyuni/cindyuni/README.md

 - 📊 Data Analytics Side Projects
 Passionate about data analytics?
 Looking to dive into a side project?
 I'm open to collaborating on data-driven projects.
 Whether it's exploring datasets, creating visualizations, or deriving insights, let's make it happen.

+### 📄 More about me :

-- 🌱 I’m currently learning **Django, React**
+- 🌱 I’m currently learning **Building website by myself with Django and React**

 - 💬 Ask me about **everything!I'm always eager to exchange experiences with others.**

 - 📬 Get in Touch
-Feel free to reach out if you're interested or have any questions.
-I'm open to discussions, brainstorming, and making awesome things together.
+**Feel free to reach out if you're interested or have any questions.
+I'm open to discussions, brainstorming, and making awesome things together.**

-- 📫 How to reach me **cindyunii0513@gmail.com**
+- 📫 Reach me via email : **cindyunii0513@gmail.com**

 - ⚡ Fun fact **I wasn't a fan of coding before entering my junior year.**